Return to TiltPlate page

 Q) What is the lead time to get a TiltPlate built?

-A) I keep the components for each model in stock and will usually
+A) I keep the components for all models in stock and will usually

 assemble and ship your TiltPlate within one week of